PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 sudo reboot
 ```
 > [!Tip]
- >Use a WiFi end device, e.g. a smartphone, and check whether you can see the new WiFi connection in your WiFi settings.
+ >Use a WiFi endpoint device, e.g. a smartphone, and check whether you can see the new WiFi connection in your WiFi settings.